-(v) Industrial Service Center: 52
+(v) Industrial Service Center: 50

-- (1) An industrial service center may be approved as a conditional use or pursuant to a use review in the IG and IM zoning districts if the following standards are met: - (A) Site Review Required: The application for an industrial service center may only be approved as part of a site review application under Section 9-2-14, "Site Review," B.R.C.
+(1) An industrial service center may be approved as a conditional use or pursuant to a use review in the IG and IM zoning districts if the following standards are met:

+- (A) Site Review Required: The application for an industrial service center may only be approved as part of a site review application under Section 9-2-14, "Site Review," B.R.C.
 1981.
 The minimum site review thresholds in Paragraph 9-2-14(b)(1), B.R.C.
 1981, shall not apply to an application for an industrial service center.
 The following additional factors will be considered in the site review process: - (i) The nonresidential uses are of the type and size for the service and convenience of the employees of the surrounding area; and - (ii) The placement, design and character of the nonresidential use are complementary to and compatible with the predominantly industrial character of the area; - (B) Maximum Size of Property: The industrial service center shall not exceed two acres in size.
-An industrial service center may be located on a property that exceeds two acres in size; - (C) Location: The industrial service center shall be located at least onequarter of a mile from land that is zoned as a business district described in Section 9-5-2, "Zoning Districts," B.R.C.
-1981, or from another industrial service center;
+An industrial service center may be located on a property that exceeds two acres in size; - (C) Location: The industrial service center shall be located at least one-quarter of a mile from land that is zoned as a business district described in Section 9-5-2, "Zoning Districts," B.R.C.
+1981, or from another industrial service center; - (D) Restaurant Parking: Parking for industrial service centers shall meet the minimum number of off-street parking spaces per square foot of floor area for nonresidential uses.
+The indoor and outdoor seating requirements of Section 9-9-6(b), "Off-Street Parking Requirements," shall not be applied to industrial service centers;

-52 The Industrial Service Center use type has been removed as greater flexibility has been integrated for many of these uses in the Industrial districts, and the use has only been applied to one development in the 15 years since the standards were adopted.
+&lt;sup>50 The Industrial Service Center use type has been removed as greater flexibility has been integrated for many of these uses in the Industrial districts, and the use has only been applied to one development in the 15 years since the standards were adopted.
 The size limitation for retail and personal services will be consistent with those allowed in industrial service centers.

-- (D) Restaurant Parking: Parking for industrial service centers shall meet the minimum number of off-street parking spaces per square foot of floor area for nonresidential uses.
-The indoor and outdoor seating requirements of Section 9-9-6(b), "Off-Street Parking Requirements," shall not be applied to industrial service centers; - (E) Permitted Nonresidential Uses: Any use permitted in the underlying zoning district classification may be permitted in an industrial service center, provided that all of the requirements for such uses are met.
+(E) Permitted Nonresidential Uses: Any use permitted in the underlying zoning district classification may be permitted in an industrial service center, provided that all of the requirements for such uses are met.
 The additional permitted uses within an industrial service use, subject to size restrictions, include the following:

-Permitted Uses Restrictions Office - professional 1,500 sq. ft. maximum per office use, and the cumulative total of all office uses shall not exceed 20% of the total floor area of the industrial service center Office - medical and dental 1,500 sq. ft. maximum per office use, and the cumulative total of all office uses shall not exceed 20% of the total floor area of the industrial service center Personal service use 2,000 sq. ft. maximum per personal service use Convenience retail use 2,500 sq. ft. maximum per convenience retail use Retail 2,000 sq. ft. maximum per retail use Financial institution 1,500 sq. ft. maximum per financial institution use Restaurant Conditional use requirements for restaurants in paragraph 9-6-5(e)(10) are not applicable b.
+Permitted Uses Restrictions Office - professional 1,500 sq. ft. maximum per office use, and the cumulative total of all office uses shall not exceed 20% of the total floor area of the industrial service center Office - medical and dental 1,500 sq. ft. maximum per office use, and the cumulative total of all office uses shall not exceed 20% of the total floor area of the industrial service center Personal service use 2,000 sq. ft. maximum per personal service use Convenience retail use 2,500 sq. ft. maximum per convenience retail use Retail 2,000 sq. ft. maximum per retail use Financial institution 1,500 sq. ft. maximum per financial institution use Restaurant Conditional use requirements for restaurants in paragraph 9-6-5(e)(10) are not applicable a.
+Approved through a use review process; and b.
 Located more than five hundred feet from an adjacent residential use or zone.